Yashsingh9616/yashsingh9616.github.io/_posts/2024-06-25-Openstack.md

         manage applications in an OpenStack environment.
    -  **Aodh (Telemetry Alarming Service)** Aodh provides the alarming service for OpenStack Telemetry, allowing users to set alarms based on defined rules against collected metering data.
-   -  ** Gnocchi (Time Series Database Service)** Gnocchi is a multi-tenant timeseries, metrics, and resources database.
+   -  **Gnocchi (Time Series Database Service)** Gnocchi is a multi-tenant timeseries, metrics, and resources database.
 It is optimized for large-scale metric storage and retrieval.

   ---

     # Resource Quotas

+  ---

      - In OpenStack, a resource quota is a limit on the amount of resources that a project (or tenant) can consume.
 These quotas are used to manage and restrict the resources consumed by users to ensure fair usage and prevent any single user or project from exhausting resources that are shared among many users.